William E. Weeks: Legal career

 In 1922, Weeks defended George H. Mansfield, a former Everett resident who was charged with murdering his lover, Alice Jones.
 The medical examiner later ruled that Jones committed suicide and District Attorney Thomas C. O'Brien asked the grand jury to return no bill against Mansfield.
-In 1924, Weeks served as a special counsel for defendants accused of being part of a extortion ring led by former Middlesex County district attorney William J. Corcoran.
+In 1924, Weeks served as a special counsel for defendants accused of being part of an extortion ring led by former Middlesex County district attorney William J. Corcoran.
 They were found guilty and Corcoran was sentenced to 7 to 10 years in prison.
 Weeks also defended Corcoran when he and Daniel H. Coakley were also charged with conspiracy to extort later that year.
 They were found not guilty on all counts.
 In 1927 Weeks represented Jerry Gedzium, a convicted murder who was appealing his death sentence.
 The conviction was upheld by the Massachusetts Supreme Judicial Court.